SCCapstone/TODOTeamName/README.md

 * [Python](https://www.python.org/downloads/)
 * [PostgreSQL](https://www.postgresql.org/download/)

+You will also need to pip install the python requirements; you may want to use a virtual environment.
+Run `pip install -r requirements.txt`

 ## Setup

 In order to log in as an admin you will need to execute the following commands in the console: